Digital buffer

-A digital buffer (or a voltage buffer) is an electronic circuit element used to isolate an input from an output.
-The buffer's output state mirrors the input state.
-The buffer's input impedance is high.
-It draws little current, to avoid disturbing the input circuit.
-Also called a unity gain buffer, a digital buffer does not intentionally amplify or attenuate the input signal.
+A digital buffer (or a logic buffer) is an electronic circuit element used to copy a digital input signal and isolate it from any output load.
+For the typical case of using voltages as logic signals, a logic buffer's input impedance is high, so it draws little current from the input circuit, to avoid disturbing its signal.

-The digital buffer is important in data transmission, translating voltage pulses between connected systems.
+The digital buffer is important in data transmission between connected systems.
 Buffers are used in registers (data storage device) and buses (data transferring device).
-A tri-state digital buffer can connect a device to a digital bus.
-The tri-state buffer's output is either high, low, or disconnected.
+To connect to a shared bus, a tri-state digital buffer should be used, because it has a high impedance ("inactive" or "disconnected") output state (in addition to logic low and high).

 Functionality

-A digital buffer transfers a voltage from a high output impedance circuit to a second circuit with low input impedance.
+A voltage buffer amplifier transfers a voltage from a high output impedance circuit to a second circuit with low input impedance.
 Directly connecting a low impedance load to a power source draws current according to Ohm's law.
 The high current affects the source.
-Digital buffer inputs are high impedance.
+Buffer inputs are high impedance.
 A buffered load effectively does not affect the source circuit.
 The buffer's output current is generated within the buffer.
-In this way, a buffer provides isolation between a power source and a low impedance input.
+In this way, a buffer provides isolation between a power source and a low impedance.
+The buffer does not intentionally amplify or attenuate the input signal, and so may be called a unity gain buffer.

+A digital buffer is a type of voltage buffer amplifier that is only concerned about digital logic levels, and thus may be non-linear.
+It may also act as a level shifter, with output voltages differing from the input voltages.
+One case of this is an inverting buffer which translates an active-high signal to an active-low one (or vice versa).